dreamineering/business-administration/docs/meta/playbook/README.md

 - How to use GPM to drive Gensolve's Operations
 - How Gensolve Develops Software

+They say that when writing a novel you should write the ending first.
+If we apply this thinking to the story of our customers.
+What is their end goal/legacy of running their business?
+In other words, what is the desired exit?

 ## Goal

 Predictable, Repeatable Growth that is not reliant on any particular Knowledge Worker so that Gensolve can [scale](https://mastersofscale.com/) at the optimum rate, avoiding unproductive, morale destroying **Fire-Fighting**.